Contrast-Security-OSS/docs/content/user/teamserver/guide/integrations/integrations.md

 2. Go to the new 'Integrations' tab in Organization Settings.
 3. Click 'Connect' in the Generic Webhook row.
 4. Name the webhook and paste the URL into the input.
-5. Select the appropriate application to filter on.
+5. Select the appropriate application(s) to filter on.
 6. Click save.

 You are now connected!